PhillipRichdale/2ndLayer/README.md

-In any douptful situtation where actual ownership may be disputed and no WRITTEN contract can be provided, by entities or individuals, to the contributed code that PROVE beyond any doubt dual/multiple license and/or dual/multiple ownership, the MIT License of the 2ndLayer codase and its subsets takes precedance and is henceforth the ONLY license under which said 2ndLayer codebase or subset is allowed to be used for the existing sourcecode in question.
+In any douptful situtation where actual ownership may be disputed and no WRITTEN contract can be provided, by entities or individuals, to the contributed code that PROVE beyond any doubt dual/multiple license and/or dual/multiple ownership, the MIT License of the 2ndLayer codbase and its subsets takes precedance and is henceforth the ONLY license under which said 2ndLayer codebase or subset is allowed to be used or further developed on for the existing sourcecode in question.